nivalen292/Diablo-0.5/README.md

 - *** CharacterFactory *** - a factory(pseudo) implemented in order to restrict the use of the ** new ** operator and to make it easier to instantiate
 Character objects.

+This specific architecture is chosen because both **Character** and **Enemy** have a lot of functionallity in common and thus the **Entity** class is created.
+Also this allows for future updates to become easier and smoother.

 ### Author
 Ivelin Dinev